-Table 1 displays one example that helped us evaluate Fortran 90D as a portable environment [Keppenne:89a, 90a].
+Table 3 displays one example that helped us evaluate Fortran 90 as a portable environment [Keppenne:89a, 90a].
 We isolated a 1500 line computational kernel from climate code using spectral methods.
 Extensive use of pointers made this code perform poorly on vector machines, such as the Cray YMP and made it essentially impossible for either a compiler or an outside person to improve or parallelize code.
 However, the code was rewritten by the original developer in Fortran 90, reducing the code size to 600 lines.
 This new code had an order of magnitude better performance on the Cray YMP while an outside "computer scientist" was able to convert it into Fortran 77 and Fortran 77 plus message passing without difficulty.
 We believe that this last step can be performed by a compiler using lessons from this and other manual conversions.
-In this sense, the new Fortran 90D code is portable and scalable to new machines.
+In this sense, the new Fortran 90 code is portable and scalable to new machines.

-The use of Fortran77 is, of course, critical due to the large amount of existing code and experience in this language.
-However, we can discuss Fortran90D more straightforwardly as its array extensions are easier for the compiler to parallelize efficiently.
-In Figure 3, we can view Fortran 90D as a "permanent annotation language" for user assisted parallelization of Fortran 77.
+We are developing with Kennedy's group at Rice and the Parasoft Corporation an integrated Fortran environment, illustrated in Figure 4, which emphasizes that the language extensions supply equally well to Fortran 77 and Fortran 90 [Fox:91c].
+In this picture, we can view Fortran 90D as a "permanent annotation language" for user assisted parallelization of Fortran 77.
 It will require more experimentation with real application codes to compare the relative merits of parallelizing Fortran 77D versus Fortran 90D.

-V: Loosely Synchronous Extensions of Fortran 90D
+VI: Loosely Synchronous Extensions of Fortran 90D

-In Table 2, we illustrate how increasingly complex problem architectures require extensions to a Fortran 90D environment.
+In Table 4, we illustrate how increasingly complex problem architectures require extensions to a Fortran 90D environment.
 We see a progression of extensions to Fortran 90 including:

-- a) Decomposition directives - b) forall commands to control aspects of problems involving asynchronous but uncoupled calculations - c) Run-time support for decomposition of irregular scientific computations such as those found in molecular dynamics and unstructured finite element calculations.
-This area has been pioneered by Saltz with the PARTI system [Saltz:90a, Saltz:87a]. - d) The above extensions of Fortran 90 handle problems in which the data structure is an array including arrays of pointers needed in c).
+a) Decomposition directives

+- b) forall commands to control aspects of problems involving asynchronous but uncoupled calculations - c) Run-time support for decomposition of irregular scientific computations such as those found in molecular dynamics and unstructured finite element calculations [Johnsson:89b, 90a].
+This area has been pioneered by Saltz with the PARTI system [Saltz:90a, Saltz:87a]. - The above extensions of Fortran 90 handle problems in which the d) data structure is an array - including arrays of pointers needed in c).
 However, there are important cases where more general data structures are needed to naturally capture the architecture of the problem.
 This area has received little attention in the computer science community.
 I see it as a critical motivation for new parallel computing environments and languages.
 Thus, Fortran 90 handles simple array data structures quite well; one may prefer comparable array extensions of C (i.e., C), ADA, or functional languages such as Crystal [Chen:88b].
 I believe our study of Fortran 90D will naturally extend to comparable parallel versions of other languages.
 However, the key uncertainties are in the support of the difficult Class II and III problems.
 One data structure of importance is that of a tree which occurs in any recursive algorithm, such as sorting [Fox:88a] or most importantly, in scientific simulations using one of the various multiscale approaches.
 These are of growing interest in vision, partial differential equations, and particle dynamics.